decidim/decidim/decidim-conferences/README.md

 * Public views for conference via a high level section in the main menu.

+You can see the documentation of this feature at the [Decidim Documentation](https://docs.decidim.org/en/develop/admin/spaces/conferences).

 ## Installation

 Add this line to your application's Gemfile: